LeoYimingLi/LeoYimingLi.github.io/index.md

 ## Project Experience

 * 2019.6 - 2019.8, [Ancient Poem Game Module in Benben Wechat Official Account](https://mp.weixin.qq.com/s/2Zm4-xkUq_A3d0qjn1FN_Q)
-Benben is an intelligent chatting virtual robot developed by SCIR lab, HIT and this game enables Benben to interact with users in 5 poem games.
-It would generate questions from database and require users to input answers to continue games.
-In some modules, Benben and users would need to input poem sentences in required format in turn, a way to test users’ proficiency in Chinese Poems.
+This module is a puzzle game program(coded in Python) running on Wetchat App platform.
+It can either generate questions from database then require users to input answers to continue, or input poem sentences in required format in turn with users, a way to test users’ proficiency in Chinese Poems.

 ## Course Performance

 |Name|Score|
 | ---- | ---- |
 |Data Structures and Algorithms|90 /100|